Tax Increment Reinvestment Zone

 Lakeside Village TIRZ Feasibility

 On December 17, 2018, Town Council received a draft feasibility study related to the potential creation of a TIRZ District to assist in the acceleration of development of the Lakeside Village mixed-use development, funding approximately $20,550,727 in public infrastructure costs and amenities.
-As a result of the discussion surrounding the feasibility analysis, Town Staff will conduct additional research and bring forward to Town Council for further discussion at their upcoming Work Session on January 17, 2019.
+As a result of the discussion surrounding the feasibility analysis, Town Staff will conduct additional research and bring forward to Town Council for further discussion at an upcoming Work Session.

 - Lakeside Village TIRZ Feasibility Analysis